-Unlike contributions to traditional individual retirement arrangements, contributions to a Roth IRA are not deductible from the depositor's gross income; and distributions after 5 years that are made when the depositor is 591/2 years of age or older or on account of death, disability, or the purchase of a home by a first-time homebuyer (limited to \$10,000), are not includible in gross income.
+Unlike contributions to traditional individual retirement arrangements, contributions to a Roth IRA are not deductible from the depositor's gross income; and distributions after 5 years that are made when the depositor is 591⁄2 years of age or older or on account of death, disability, or the purchase of a home by a first-time homebuyer (limited to \$10,000), are not includible in gross income.

 For more information on Roth IRAs, including the required disclosures the custodian must give the depositor, see Pub.
-590, Individual Retirement Arrangements (IRAs).
+590-A, Contributions to Individual Retirement Arrangements (IRAs), and Pub.
+590-B, Distributions from Individual Retirement Arrangements (IRAs).